 Carlson Cottage

 Lincoln Park has a second example of the work of each architect.
-Silsbee designed the Carlson Cottage, a former ladies’ comfort station near the Lincoln Park Zoo, and Bell designed the Rustic Pavilion, located west of the North Pond, at Lakeview Ave. and St. James Place near Stockton Drive.
+Silsbee designed the Carlson Cottage, a former ladies’ comfort station near the Lincoln Park Zoo,

-During the early nineteenth century developments in iron and glass building technology led to the construction of conservatories in cities throughout Europe and the United States.
 Later in the century, as people were increasingly concerned about the ill effects of industrialization, they became fascinated with nature and interested in collecting and classifying plants.

-Rustic Pavilion Built-in 1883 and restored in 2012
+Rustic Pavilion Built in 1883 and restored in 2012

-Large conservatories with display and exhibit rooms gained popularity, and Lincoln Park’s small greenhouse no longer seemed sufficient.
 Architects Silsbee and Bell were commissioned to design a much more substantial building.

-Rendered in an exotic style, the new structure included palm, fernery, orchids, and showhouses.
-A “paradise under glass,” the Conservatory supported “a luxuriant tropical growth, blending the whole into a natural grouping of Nature’s loveliest forms.”
+Blending the whole into a natural grouping of nature’s loveliest forms.”
 Historically, aquatic plants propagated in tanks in the Conservatory were planted outside, in heated ponds.

 Lincoln Park Conservatory Spring Flower Show